 Update 17 October 2022: from version 1.08 onwards, Wear Installer runs only on your Android phone.
 There is nothing to run on your watch.
 However the app still has the same functionality as before, and runs more reliably.

 Most WearOS apps can be installed from the Google Play Store and this is the preferred method of installation.
 However some legacy and/or open source WearOS apps aren’t available in the Play Store.
 In these cases, Wear Installer can help by transferring the watch component from your Android phone and installing it using something called the Android Debug Bridge, or ADB for short.
+Wear Installer can also sideload apk files from your phone to your watch.

-You can install Wear Installer on your Android phone by following this link.
 To see examples of how to use Wear Installer on a WearOS 2 device (Skagen Falster 3) please see this YouTube video and on a WearOS 3 device (Galaxy Watch 4) please see this YouTube video.
 However note that the watch component of Wear Installer is no longer required, so ignore that part of the video.

 If you are having problems getting Wear Installer working, please see below: